Bern67/kettle-snorkel-13/README.md

-# Kettle River Rainbow Snorkel Counts 2013
+## Kettle River Rainbow Trout Snorkel Count Hierarchical Bayesian Analysis

-### *The code in this repository was coauthored by Thorley J.L. and Hogan P.M.*
+If you reference the results of this analysis please ensure you include the following citation:

+Thorley J.L. and Hogan P.M.
+(2014) Kettle River Rainbow Trout Snorkel Count Hierarchical Bayesian Analysis.
+A Poisson Consulting Ltd. code repository.
+URL: https://github.com/poissonconsulting/kettle_snorkel_12.

 In order to run this code the
 access database `WKE_KET_GRASwimCounts.accdb` must be in a folder in the